 Access management methods in Object Storage: Overview

-Object Storage uses various access management methods:
+Object Storage incorporates various access management methods:

 - Yandex Identity and Access Management (IAM)